gadhagod/Live-Corona-Virus-Updator/README.md

 # Live-Corona-Virus-Updator
-Get a live update of the number of cases, recoveries, and deaths from the coronavirus
+Get a live update of the number of cases, recoveries, and deaths from the coronavirus.
+All versions of this program use the code from backend, so make sure to use backend if you want to use any of these versions.

 ### PyGame Version
 This version of the live corona virus case updator requires pygame.
 It opens an application window with all the information.
 You can press space while in the window to change the color scheme.